-But considering the public school environment in Indiana after my 11 years which hasn’t changed much since I left it was easy.
+Also, considering the state of Indiana’s public school environment after a little over a decade it was one of the easiest decisions I’ve ever made.
 My wife makes more money than me so essentially it was a moral/ethical decision.
 Did I want to continue helping other peoples kids or focus solely on molding the minds of our daughters.
 Truthfully, I hope to be back in the classroom someday.

 So far in life I am 3 for 3 when it comes to big decisions.
 First, I married my best friend.
 Next, we bought a home that we could afford at that time.
 Most recently and most profoundly, quitting my job to be a stay at home parent.
 A stay at home father to a set of Irish twins and loving every moment of this amazing adventure.
 I think that’s enough about me personally.

 Now, as my “Irish Twins” 4 and 3.
 Each August and September they are the same age. (like I said “Irish Twins”).
 As they creep closer to leaving the nest to join the rank and file within the Indiana Public School System.
 I plan on using this website to contemplate: